Episode 18 – How to pick the best exercise trend or diet fad

 Pick a winner!

 Once you feel confident that it aligns with your personal goals, go for it!
-If it’s not for you, repeat these steps until you find the trend or program that suits you.
+If it’s not for you, repeat these steps until you find the best exercise trend or program that suits you.
 Simply continue asking good questions, immerse yourself in the free trial experience, and determine if it’s sustainable.
 Soon enough, you’ll find the right program for you.
 Pick a winner!

 Feel free to watch the video